DeWonknuOff/Creepest/README.md

 Become stronger with your enemies, Making strong Elemental Rituals and unlock the LOVE (Level of Violence).

-Creepest is a datapack that adds new (12) emeies,
+Creepest is a datapack that adds new (12) enemies and new mechanic called Elemental Rituals

 ## 🧷 Links 🧷